kpmeen/clammyscan/README.md

     }
   }
 ```

+### scanWithTmpFile

-* `scanWithTmpFile` will, as the name implies, create a temp file available for later processing in the controller.
+Will, as the name implies, create a temp file available for later processing in the controller.

 ```scala
   def scanTempFile = Action(clammyScan.scanWithTmpFile) { request =>